FREE BUDGET WORKSHEET DOWNLOAD!

 I researched a bit on creating inviting play spaces that inspire independent play.
 One common tip I read is that less is more.
 Too many toys in the room becomes overwhelming (kind of like when you’re at the nail salon and can’t choose from the 1,000 colors available) and kids are less likely to pick something and play for an extended period.

 So, I pared down our existing toys and organized them purposefully into zones.
-We’ve got a play kitchen with a table nearby for activities, easy-access dress up storage (that also got a makeover *insert link*), and cube storage with separated bins for toys.
+We’ve got a play kitchen with a table nearby for activities, easy-access dress up storage (that also got a makeover), and cube storage with separated bins for toys.

 The final area I created to foster independence is a reading corner.
 I’ve had this hanging tent since my daughter was born and it has held up so well.
 It’s in the corner hanging above a floor cushion so they can sit down comfortably to read.
 Kids are also much more drawn to books that are facing outwards where you can see the cover so I bought this open-facing bookshelf for our books.
 It doesn’t hold a ton of books (which makes for easier clean up when they all get taken out) so I have some backstock that I will rotate through once a month or so.
 We also have a basket on the floor to hold library books.

 (Psst…here’s a secret about that floor cushion.
 “Reading cushions” online are upwards of $100 – that’s just crazy!
 This one is a dog bed that I picked up for $10 at Walmart.
-No one would ever know the difference!)
+You'd never know the difference!)

 Goal #2 – Organization